 R is any amount by way of reduction of allowance if equity is disposed of (S356GD(1)).

+Top of page

 CTA2010\S356EB Carrying forward of unactivated allowance

 S356EB ensures that the closing balance of unactivated allowance for any accounting period is then reduced by the amount activated under S356E(2) before being carried forward to the next accounting period.